Logo

 6. BU Recognised Local Ministers (RLM)

-7. Equipped to Minister students who are not seeking RLM status
+7. Equipped to Minister students who were not seeking RLM status

 Please note that there is also information on the Office for Students website that those studying for a University-validated qualification will find useful.
 Likewise, the Office of the Independent Adjudicator has a page of information.

-If you are training for Baptist accreditation and recognition and your questions cannot be answered by your Regional Minister, please email the Ministries Team.
+Anyone training for Baptist accreditation and recognition who have questions that cannot be answered by your Regional Minister should email the Ministries Team.

 Tim Fergusson and Lee Johnson